Territorial Prelature of Marawi

 It comprises parishes in the minority Catholic community of Marawi, including at Mindanao State University, and four municipalities in the Lanao Provinces with significant Catholic population: Malabang and Balabagan in Lanao del Sur; and Sultan Naga Dimaporo and Balo-i in Lanao del Norte.

 History

 The prelature was established on November 20, 1976, carved out of the Territorial Prelature (now Diocese) of Iligan.
 Fr.
-Bienvenido S. Tudtod, M.S.P., became the first prelate until his death on June 26, 1987.
+Bienvenido S. Tudtud, M.S.P., became the first prelate until his death on June 26, 1987.

 It would remain as sede vacante until December 27, 2001, when Fr.
 Edwin A. de la Peña, M.S.P., was installed as the second and current prelate.

 Marawi attacks

 On May 23, 2017, the Daesh-affiliated Maute and Abu Sayyaf groups attacked the city.
 They also stormed the cathedral, where then-Vicar General Fr.
 Teresito Soganub and several parishioners were held hostage.